Marie Manning (née de Roux)

 Marie Manning (née de Roux; c.
-1821 - 13 November 1849) was a Swiss domestic servant who was hanged on the roof of London's Horsemonger Lane Gaol on 13 November 1849, after she and her husband were convicted of the murder of her lover, Patrick O'Connor, in the case that became known as the "Bermondsey Horror".
+1821 - 13 November 1849) was a Swiss domestic servant.
+She was hanged on the roof of London's Horsemonger Lane Gaol on 13 November 1849, after she and her husband were convicted of the murder of her lover, Patrick O'Connor, in the case that became known as the "Bermondsey Horror".
 It was the first time that a husband and a wife had been executed together in England since 1700.

 The novelist Charles Dickens attended the public execution, and in a letter written to The Times on the same day wrote, "I believe that a sight so inconceivably awful as the wickedness and levity of the immense crowd collected at that execution this morning could be imagined by no man, and could be presented in no heathen land under the sun."
 Dickens later based one of his characters—Mademoiselle Hortense, Lady Dedlock's maid in Bleak House—on Manning's life.

 Background

 Marie Manning was born Marie de Roux in the Swiss city of Lausanne, and entered domestic service in England.
 Initially maid to Lady Palk of Haldon House, Devon, she entered the service of Lady Blantyre at Stafford House, London, in 1846.
-On 27 May 1847, she married publican Frederick George Manning at St James's Church, Piccadilly.
+On 27 May 1847, she married publican Mr Manning at St James's Church, Piccadilly.
 Mr Manning's background was chequered; he had worked on the railways but was discharged on suspicion of being involved in several robberies.
 After the marriage, Marie continued her friendship with Patrick O'Connor, a gauger in the London Docks.
 He was also a moneylender who charged extraordinary interest, and in so doing had become wealthy.

 Murder

 On 9 August 1849, O'Connor dined with the Mannings at their home, 3 Miniver Place, Bermondsey.
 Following a plan, the Mannings murdered their guest by shooting him at close range in the back of the head and buried his body under the flagstones in their kitchen, where it was found a week later on 17 August when a police officer noticed a damp corner stone on the floor, around which the earth was soft.
 That same day Mrs Manning visited O'Connor's lodgings at Greenwood Street, Mile End Road, stealing the dead man's railway shares and money.
 She returned the next day to complete the robbery.
-However, it is apparent that the couple had planned to double-cross each other; Marie fled with most of the loot, Frederick fled with the smaller portion.
+However, it is apparent that the couple had planned to double-cross each other; Marie fled with most of the loot, her husband fled with the smaller portion.
 James Coleman, the landlord who resided at 1 Miniver Place, later gave evidence at the trial.